Manage OLE in Presentations Using Python

 presentation.save("output.pptx", slides.export.SaveFormat.PPTX)

-Besides Excel charts, Aspose.Slides for Python via .NET allows you to embed other types of files into slides.
+In addition to Excel charts, Aspose.Slides for Python lets you embed other file types in slides.
 For example, you can insert HTML, PDF, and ZIP files as objects.
-When a user double-clicks the inserted object, it automatically opens in the relevant program, or the user is prompted to select an appropriate program to open it.
+When a user double-clicks an inserted object, it opens automatically in the associated application, or the user is prompted to choose an appropriate program.

-This Python code shows you how to embed HTML and ZIP into a slide:
+This Python code shows how to embed HTML and ZIP files in a slide:

 with slides.Presentation() as presentation: